CBAM

 • Gradual phasing out of free allowances under the EU ETS.

-• Annual reporting of emissions and mandatory submission of CBAM certificates.
+• Annual reporting of emissions and mandatory purchase and submission of CBAM certificates.

 Who is responsible for CBAM reporting?